-- E. has inked the deal with one of the largest suppliers to the automotive market!
-Julie is glad to see current employment on the resume update.
+- First, E. has inked the deal with one of the largest suppliers to the automotive market!
+Julie is glad to see her current employment on the resume update.

 “V. – our client in Canada – landed at [a company that centers on the development and licensing of intellectual property] as Director of IP.
 Although a long-term contract position, V. gladly accepted it given the constrained job environment.
 In my meeting with him this week he informed me that he has started already on July 6th.